View our brochure

 Welcome Letter and Directions to Campus

 Parents and families are welcome to utilize the NSU hotel discount rates as part of the AIM-High program.
-Please refer to the following website for reservations.
+Please refer to the NSU Travel Website for reservations.

 Students from Other States:

-Students taking prescription medication must bring their medication in the appropriate prescription container.
+Students taking prescription medication must bring their medication in the original prescription container.
 Medication will be collected upon arrival and disseminated as prescribed.